jennie6151/cookbook/README.md

 ## User stories as part of testing
 As a user I want to...
-1. search 'x' and find EXAMPLE1.
+1. search 'chicken' and find five recipes.
 Test performed and true.
-2. search 'x' and find EXAMPLE1 and click on a result and it... .
+2. search 'Lankan' and find 1 recipe of 'Sri Lankan fried chicken' and click on the result and it to open the recipe page.
 Test performed and true.
-3. search 'x' and find EXAMPLE1 and then change type to x and my search to be updated.
+3. search 'pizza' and find 'Fresh topped pizza' and then from the Search Results page type 'BBQ' and my search to be updated.
 Test performed and true.
-4. search 'x' and find EXAMPLE1 and then type 'EXAMPLE2' and my search to be updated.
+4. search 'frog' and find 0 recipes and a warning message.
 Test performed and true.
-5. search 'x' and find no results for any search.
+5. click on "Vegan" from the dropdown filter and see the results limit.
 Test performed and true.
+6. click on the 'Add recipe' button and be able to add a recipe and for the mandatory fields to stop form submission if not completed.
+Recipe to appear on the index page in a new card.
+Test performed and true.
+7. from any chosen recipe click 'Like recipe' button and for the 'Recipe likes:' to update on the recipe and on the homepage card.
+Test performed and true.
+8. from any chosen recipe click 'Edit recipe' button and to be taken to the edit page, make changes and for these to be reflected in recipe and index pages.
+Test performed and true.
+9. from any chosen recipe click 'Delete recipe' button and a confirmation pop up to appear, on clicking OK the recipe will be removed from the website and database.
+Test performed and true.

 <a name="version"></a>
 ## Versioning
-I used **Git** for versioning on this project, hosted git on github.
-Hosted website on Heroku.
+I used **Git** for versioning on this project, hosted **Git** on **Github**.
+Hosted website on **Heroku**.

 <a name="credits"></a>
 ## Acknowledgments/credits